pnp/sp-dev-fx-webparts/samples/react-script-editor/README.md

 "skipFeatureDeployment": true
 ```

-In order to make it availble to absolutely all sites you need apply the _Deploy to non-script sites / modern team site_ change as well.
+In order to make it available to absolutely all sites you need apply the _Deploy to non-script sites / modern team site_ change as well.

 ## Features
 This web part illustrates the following concepts on top of the SharePoint Framework: